Skip to content

 • Rich and emotional: The main taste comes from ground beef (and sometimes pork), providing a deep, charming, umami prosperity that makes the spine of the sauce.

-• Aromatic vegetables (sofritto) A mixture of finely chopped onion, carrots and celery adds a little sweet, soil and aromatic base to the sauce.
+• Aromatic vegetables (sofritto) A mixture of finely chopped onion, carrots, and celery adds a little sweet, savory, and aromatic base to the sauce.

 • Creamy venture: A splash of milk (or cream in some variations) lends a creamy mouthfeel and helps to round the acidity with tomatoes.